astronomer/docs/learn/custom-xcom-backends-tutorial.md

 ## Conclusion

 Congratulations, you learned how to set up a custom XCom backend using object storage!
-Learn more about other options to set up custom XCom backends in the [Strategies for custom XCom backends in Airflow](custom-xcom-backend-strategies.md) guide.
+Learn more about other options to set up custom XCom backends in the [Strategies for custom XCom backends in Apache Airflow®](custom-xcom-backend-strategies.md) guide.